 Any person shall be eligible to become or remain a trustee who:

 A. Is a member of the Cooperative and is not otherwise disqualified;

-B. Maintains primary residence within the district which he or she represents; and
+B. Maintains primary residence within the district they represent; and

 C. Is a natural person.

 Section 4: Trustee Disqualifications